MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/format-and-lint/prettier.md

 # Prettier
+> JavaScript formatting with Prettier.

 Prettier is an opinionated code formatter.
 Use Prettier for formatting and linters for catching bugs.

 ## Resources